davidhickey/fun-challenge/README.md

  - create a button that reverses the sell and buy tokens
  - use a library for crypto currency icons
  - implement logic that factors in cost of gas for the swap
+  - implement a light and dark mode toggle

 ## Features